waltterimynttinen/minesweeper/README.md

 ## Tutorial
 After running the game, head on over to http://localhost:3000/ (should be this by default).
+Use left click on a cell to reveal it or right click to flag it.
+To remove a flag, right click a flagged cell again.
 If you accidentally click on a bomb, the game is over.
 Refresh the page to try again.
 To stop playing, close serve.